 Why aren’t your menus the same in all your locations?

 We have standardized as much of the “base” menu as possible between the locations, but there are differences because all our kitchens are different sizes and have different equipment.
 For example, we don’t have room for a pizza oven in Portland, but Freeport and Auburn have pizza ovens because they have the space.
 This means we can’t offer pizza or quesadillas in Portland, but we do offer them in Freeport and Auburn.
 We also let the chefs in each location be creative with the seasonal menus, so those menus vary between locations.
-This gives the chefs an opportunity to show-off and be creative – which adds some variety to our food.
+This gives the chefs an opportunity to show-off and be creative, which adds some variety to our food!

 How come you guys offer some beers in one location and not in the other locations?

 Those crazy brewers pretty much do whatever they want!
-The straight answer is the brewers like to experiment and innovate.
+No, the straight answer is the brewers like to experiment and innovate.
 Based on what is currently on tap and how much tank space they have at the time, each brewery might offer a new and exciting small batch brew.
 If they brew enough, the brewers might share it with the other brew pubs, but that brew pub might, or might not have the tap space to offer that beer at that moment.
 So the beers offered at each brew pub are constantly changing – which makes it more fun.
 You never know what small batch ales will be on tap.

 Are your pubs dog friendly?

 We love dogs but because we serve food and beer there are rules: Designated service dogs are allowed inside all our locations.
 “Everyday” dogs are not allowed inside any of our pubs.
 If your dog is well behaved and will lay quietly under your table, we allow dogs on the patio at our Portland brew pub.
-We’ll even be happy to bring your dog a bowl of fresh cold water.
+We’ll even be happy to bring your good boy or girl a bowl of fresh cold water!
 Dogs are not allowed on the deck or in the backyard at our Freeport brew pub.
 There are just too many children playing in the backyard or moving around the deck to offer a safe environment for them or your pet.
 Unfortunately, we can’t let dogs on the deck at our Auburn location either.
 Sorry, no cats, hamsters, boa constrictors, falcons or other pets allowed – just dogs and just on the patio in Portland.

 What was the first beer you brewed and sold at Gritty’s?